 After settling down in my seat, I looked at the empty one beside me where my husband would have sat.
 I couldn’t control my emotions and broke down.
 The crew and some fellow passengers noticed my hapless condition and consoled me.
 I took stock of the situation.
 Here I was amongst strangers, with little cash, no camera, and my phone charger had been left behind.
 The forex card was in my husband’s name.
 I just prayed to God to help me through.
 I had never been out of the country and now I had to travel all over Europe for the next two weeks!

 On reaching the hotel in London, I was asked to pick up cash sent by my son through Western Union money transfer to a nearby store.
 I felt much relieved and a little bit of confidence crept in.
 Although I made friends, yet I could not enjoy the sights as I felt lonely and missed my husband.
-We travelled through UK and to many countries in Europe.
+We traveled through the UK and to many countries in Europe.
 I managed to take care of myself while being with the group.
-The sights were amazing, just the way I had seen in books and on TV but I couldn’t enjoy them without my husband.
+The sights were amazing, just the way I had seen them in books and on TV but I couldn’t enjoy them without my husband.
 I constantly felt his absence.
 In Padua, three members of the group were late in reporting back to the train, so they were left behind.
 This scared me even more.
 So many people around me and still I felt so left out and lonely.
 I looked at other couples and felt bad for myself.
 But then I picked myself up and decided to feel better about my situation.

 From there onwards I decided to treat every moment as a new experience.
 Even at this age, I wanted to experience the thrill and adventure of seeing new things.
 We covered 6 countries and I was awestruck at the beauty and hospitality we received throughout Europe.
-My favourite destination was Switzerland as it reminded me of Himachal, where I grew up!
+My favorite destination was Switzerland as it reminded me of Himachal, where I grew up!

 Soon the two weeks were over and I was now looking forward to meeting my husband.
 We landed at Delhi Airport and my happiness knew no bounds when I saw him waiting outside.
-I had so many things to share, so many stories and things I learnt.
+I had so many things to share, so many stories and things I learned.
 I thanked God for my courage and perseverance.

 So after 2 years, we got his passport issue sorted out and made another trip to Europe through Thomas Cook.
-My husband insisted to go South East Asia but I wanted to experience Europe all over again with him.
+My husband insisted to go to South East Asia but I wanted to experience Europe all over again with him.
 The places were the same to me but this time I was happier as my husband was living the dream with me!”

 | Authored by Anjana Pandit |